Nokia 7700

-The Nokia 7700 (Model - M Type RAL-2) is a mobile phone produced by Nokia, announced in October 2003 but never released.
+The Nokia 7700 (Model - M Type RAL-2) was a mobile phone produced by Nokia, announced in October 2003 but never released.
 It was produced as a prototype unit between 2003-2004.
 It was expected to be the first smartphone running the Series 90 GUI on Symbian OS and Nokia's first pen-based device, intending to compete against handsets like Sony Ericsson P800.
 At announcement Nokia dubbed it a "media device."